 Diversion from courts to community-based responses can reduce deeper system involvement and ensure that kids get the help they need surrounded by the people who know them best.

 Keeps Kentuckians from moving on from mistakes made when they were young

 Under Kentucky law, juvenile records are generally confidential with limited exceptions for law enforcement, schools, courts and people harmed, which means they will not show up on criminal record checks.
 HB 3 waives these confidentiality provisions for all kids who have admitted to or been adjudicated for a “violent felony offense” and the records remain open for three years after the date of admission or adjudication.
-If the child is not convicted of any additional public offense within the five year period, the records once again become confidential.
+If the child is not convicted of any additional public offense within the three year period, the records once again become confidential.

 This change could negatively affect many hundreds of Kentucky kids each year, creating barriers for becoming successful adults pursuing education, training and employment opportunities.
 Maintaining the confidentiality of juvenile records is a critical part of kids having an opportunity to leave adolescent mistakes behind and move in a better direction with their lives.

 Appropriates funding for Louisville detention center but not other needed juvenile system investments

 HB 3 provides $17.1 million to the Department of Juvenile Justice (DJJ) to renovate the Jefferson County Youth Detention Center in fiscal year 2024 and $2 million to DJJ for its operating costs that year.
 DJJ has shipped Louisville kids to facilities hours from their homes since the local facility closed in 2019, making life harder on the children and families involved and contributing to the current juvenile system crisis in Kentucky.

 The bill also invests $5.8 million for costs for transporting kids, $9.6 million for staffing needs at detention centers and $4.5 million for renovation of the Jefferson Regional Juvenile Detention Facility in Lyndon.